Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-We didn’t do the actual walk but discussing it as we went around the visual map opened their eyes to how many different eateries are near school.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? they are more aware of community gardens

 Helpful Report